 At the conclusion of the Regular Season, teams begin competing in a series of playoff games with other teams in their Division.

 So that each team has an opportunity to play an equal number of games, these playoff games use a pool play format.
 All teams participate in this preliminary round.
 The preliminary round is organized according to the numbers of teams in the division.

 Following this preliminary round of playoffs, there are single elimination games which are played during the last two weekends of the season in order to determine our league champions and runners-up.
-Every team that does not qualify for an elimination round game will play in a friendly game on one of those two weekends.
+For more details on Playoff Rules, please visit our Playoff Rules Page.

 Regional Regular Season

 Playoff Elimination Games

 All players must play at least 3/4 of the game unless it is mathematically impossible to do so.
 If a player is required to play 2 quarters because, for example, 10 team players are present at a 10U game or 15 team players are present at a 12U or 14 game, that player cannot again be required to play 2 quarters until all players on the team have had to play 2 quarters in a game.

 |All players must play at least 1/2 of the game.

 This rule only applies during regulation time and not during extra time (aka overtime).